 Dr. Martens, an iconic UK shoe brand, raised their conversion rate to 60% using the CDP platform, according to Chiefmarketer.

-Another example is US.
-Airways that adopted the solution to be able to add, edit or delete the third-party vendor tag in a click.
-It became easier for the marketing team to adapt to the changing realities and take informed decisions quickly.
+Another example is US Airways, which adopted the solution to be able to add, edit, or delete the third-party vendor tag in a click.
+It became easier for the marketing team to adapt to the changing realities and make informed decisions quickly.
 As a result, the company achieved an annualized ROI of 401% within a year of using a CDP.